kusainovv/vm-bootstrap/README.md

     B1 --> B2[Install Nginx & Certbot];
     B2 --> B3[Everything is set up];
 ```

+---
+TODO: Fix it
+---

-## How to install a base environment for VM?
+## Get ready to install a base environment for your VM.

-1. Connect to VM.
-2. Create a ``` deploy.sh ``` file in root directory, copy my code and paste it in your file or just copy/paste your file.
+1. Create a ``` deploy.sh ``` file in root directory, copy my code and paste it in your file or just copy/paste your file.
-3. In the same directory where your file open a Terminal and execute ```sh chmod +x deploy.sh ``` for making your script executable.
+2. In the same directory where your file open a Terminal and execute ```sh chmod +x deploy.sh ``` for making your script executable.
-4. Run in Terminal ```sh ./deploy.sh ```.
+3. Run in Terminal ```sh ./deploy.sh ```.
-5. Follow the instructions that u will see in Terminal.
+4. Follow the instructions that u will see in Terminal.
-6. Keep hacking.
+5. Keep hacking.
 <br />
 <br />
 <br />